 Need another reason?
 The pulse would heat the whole hair.
 This can cause burns or scarring.
 Make sure the razor is clean and the blades sharp.
 Wash your skin with gentle soap.

 A laser hair removal treatment needs one main thing to work.
 Unwanted body hair connected to the hair follicle.
 The problem with waxing and similar hair removal methods is that they remove the root along with the hair.

-Thus, there is no hair to target.
+Thus, there is no hair left to target.
 Shaving is different.
 You only cut the hair at the surface of the skin.
 That conduit to the follicle is still there.